 If honky tonk is a feeling, it’s the way you feel at a live show from Rosie and the Ramblers.
 Those who’ve seen one have felt it all: the heartbreak, the humor, the don’t-mess-with-me attitude.
 And they know before the night is over they’ll feel like dancing.

-The quintet is releasing its first full-length album Whatever You Need this Spring.
+The quintet released its first full-length album Whatever You Need this June.
 It is comprised of songs written by front woman Selena Rosanbalm, and is a candid glimpse into her past, her self-perceptions, and her departure from the innocence of youth.
 The band, an outstanding ensemble including Matt Thomas, Bob Hoffnar, Vance Hazen, and Mike Bernal, supports her every step of the way.
-Straight country morphs into and edgy rock feel, the rise and fall guided by Selena’s alternately sweet and biting lyrics.
+Straight country morphs into an edgy rock feel, the rise and fall guided by Selena’s alternately sweet and biting lyrics.

 Selena was raised in an Air Force family and spent the better part of her childhood state-hopping across the southern United States.
 Born in Colorado, she lived in four more states before turning 11, and it was during her years in New Mexico where her musical journey began.
 It’s where she gave her first public performance at the elementary school talent show at the tender age of 8.
 She became aware of different genres and artists.
 And after a particularly difficult year, she began to understand the importance of the emotional affects of music.